Is Scott Aaronson a “theoretical computer scientist” or just a moderately clever guy with a blog? --Someone on Twitter

 Students

-- Andrew Drucker: PhD, graduated MIT August 2012, now Assistant Professor at the University of Chicago
+- Andrew Drucker: PhD, graduated MIT August 2012, now a professor at the University of Chicago

-- Michael Forbes: graduated MIT April 2014, now Assistant Professor at the University of Illinois, Urbana-Champaign (co-advised with Amir Shpilka)
+- Michael Forbes: graduated MIT April 2014, now a professor at the University of Illinois, Urbana-Champaign (co-advised with Amir Shpilka)

 - Alex Arkhipov: PhD, graduated MIT June 2017, now in industry

-- Adam Bouland: PhD, graduated MIT June 2017, now a postdoc at UC Berkeley
+- Adam Bouland: PhD, graduated MIT June 2017, now a professor at Stanford

-- Shalev Ben-David: PhD, graduated MIT June 2017, now Assistant Professor at the University of Waterloo
+- Shalev Ben-David: PhD, graduated MIT June 2017, now a professor at the University of Waterloo

 - Luke Schaeffer: graduated MIT August 2019, now a postdoc at the University of Waterloo

-- Daniel Grier: graduated MIT August 2019, now a postdoc at the University of Waterloo
+- Daniel Grier: graduated MIT August 2019, now a professor at UC San Diego

 - Justin Yirka: PhD, in progress